ShadowWolf308/ShadowWolf308/README.md

 - I’m interested in coding, VR and normal gaming
 - I’m currently learning a lot of different coding languages but I am putting my focus on swift for now
 - How to reach me: discord: ShadowWolf308#7759
-- i am currently working an internship at Yaacomm
+- i am currently working at Yaacomm